-Two days ago, Twitter introduced a new system called Twitter Cards (see their docs).
+A while ago, Twitter introduced a new system called Twitter Cards (see their docs).
 It allows site owners to enhance the expanded tweets Twitter creates for their site, much in the same was as OpenGraph tags give site owners the chance to determine what their posts & pages will look like when shared on Facebook.
 In fact, Twitter chose to fall back to OpenGraph data when their specific tags aren’t being used, just as Google+ does.

-A while back Alex posted about OpenGraph here and users of my WordPress SEO plugin will have noticed that quite some development went into (and actually still goes into) the OpenGraph settings of that plugin.
+A while back Alex posted about OpenGraph here and users of my Yoast SEO plugin will have noticed that quite some development went into (and actually still goes into) the OpenGraph settings of that plugin.
 With this change, that development has been worth while even more.
 Google+, Facebook and Twitter now all use the basic OpenGraph tags like og:url,

 This means that for a full Twitter Cards implementation, you only really need to add three lines to your site.
 For instance for every post Michiel writes on this site, we’d need to add this:

 &amp;lt;meta name=&quot;twitter:card&quot; content=&quot;summary&quot;/&amp;gt; &amp;lt;meta name=&quot;twitter:site&quot; content=&quot;@yoast&quot;/&amp;gt; &amp;lt;meta name=&quot;twitter:creator&quot; content=&quot;@michielheijmans&quot;/&amp;gt;